 - Hold this pose for five to ten breaths.

 This yoga pose is ideal for morning stretches to ease pain and stiffness.
 It helps to open up your calves, hamstrings, and shoulders.
 It opens up your entire body, improves blood flow, and is a great way to keep you alert as you start your day.

 - Begin in a tabletop position while placing your hips below the knees and hands beneath the shoulders.

 - Exhale and raise your knees off the ground, putting your butt above the ceiling.

 - Lift your heels and straighten the knees as much as possible, but make sure you do not lock them.

 - Press through using your fingertips and ensure the headrests between your arms.

 Personal Training for Body Stiffness and Chronic Pain

 One of the most important things you can do to relieve chronic pain and muscle stiffness is to remain physically active.
 Regular workouts, combined with proper diagnosis and treatment, can improve your mobility, overall stamina, and muscle strength and relieve muscle stiffness.
-When you hire a personal trainer to manage chronic pain and relieve body stiffness, you can achieve your fitness goals faster and avoid injuries.
+When you hire a personal trainer to manage chronic pain and relieve lower body stiffness, you can achieve your fitness goals faster and avoid injuries.